Introduction to local social media marketing

 How often to post on TikTok

-If you’re going to invest in TikTok as part of your local social media strategy, it may require a bit of a commitment—experts suggest posting at least 1-3 times per day.
+If you’re going to invest in TikTok as part of your local social media strategy, it may require a bit of a commitment—experts suggest posting at least 1-3 times per day (best times to post on TikTok here).
 But the most important thing with TikTok is to remain consistent to build followers and use trending sounds as the foundation for your videos.

 TikTok marketing tips